Rough Collie & Smooth Collie Coat Colors

 Sable Merle: A Sable who inherits a merle gene from one of its parents is called a Sable Merle.
 The Sable Merle will typically have a lighter sable coat color, and faint modeling, merling, or speckling may be visible.
 The merle markings often fade with age, and a Sable Merle may become indistinguishable from a Sable in time.
 A Sable Merle can also have blue eyes – a sure indicator of the merle gene.
 While the AKC classifies the Sable Merle as a Sable, breeders recognize it as a separate color and breed it accordingly.
 What was a controversial color in years past may be the most beautiful of all Collie colors.
-Faults: Muddy, drab, or straw-colored

 A visually impressive, predominantly black coat with tan markings on the face and legs.
-The color pattern similar to the Doberman, but with the distinct white Collie collar, legs, and tail tip.
+The color pattern is similar to the Doberman, but with the distinct white Collie collar, legs, and tail tip.
 The tri-color gene is recessive and needs to be inherited from each parent in order for this color to appear.

 The Blue Merle is a genetic Tri-Color that inherits a merle gene from one parent.
 With the same color pattern as the Tri-Color, the merle dilution gene acts upon only the black coat, changing it to a distinctive blue/grey modeled pattern with varying black splotches.
 The finest blue coats are a clear, crystal blue color.
 Both the dark grey and “white ice” harlequin colors commonly seen are variations away from the ideal.
 Blue merles have the same tan markings on the face as the Tri-Color and the distinct white collar, legs, and tail tip.

 While White Collies have been a part of the breed for many years, they were typically of low quality.
 However, great strides have been made in recent years, and the best White Collies will rival the best Collies of any color.
-But, Whites remain relatively rare in the breed, and high-quality Whites are extremely prized.
+However, White remains the rarest color in the breed, and high-quality Whites are extremely prized.